Mikestriken/GitCAD/README.md

         // If enabled, after exporting the .FCStd file to a directory,
         // files/folders with names matching strings listed
         // will be further compressed to save git LFS space.

+        // Using template patterns and compression level 9 reduces FreeCAD BIMExample.FCStd's
+        // created folder by 67.98%.

+        // Enabling this option makes exporting .FCStd files take considerably longer on max compression level.
+        // If too unbearable and you don't mind a reduced compression, reduce the compression-level property below.
         "enabled": true,

         // --------------------------------------------------------------